HakaiInstitute/hakai-ctd-processing-manual/docs/3-data-processing.md

 To be considered a static measurement, a sample needs to respect the following conditions:

-!!!warning
+!!! note

         To be considered a static measurement, a sample needs to respect the following conditions:

         1. The instrument needs to be **maintained at a specific location and depth for at least 2 minutes and 30 seconds** (We recommend leaving the instrument for at least 3 minutes).
         2. The depth throughout that period can only vary by either 10cm, 33% of the depth or up to 1m, whichever is greater.
         3. The instrument needs to be deeper than 10cm in the water.

 #### Dynamic Deployment